-Wealth Building Rule 1: Put Off MarriageYour biggest obstacle to attaining wealth is YOU.
-Too often, people live their lives in a manner that is not conducive to creating riches and then get frustrated at "the system" when they only really have themselves to blame.
+Wealth Building Rule 1: Find a Financially Compatible SpouseYour biggest obstacle to attaining wealth is often found right at home: It's yourself and your spouse.
+Too often, people live their lives in a manner that is not conducive to creating real wealth and then get frustrated at "the system" when they only really have themselves to blame.

-Wealth Building Rule 2: Debt is a DiseaseWith a few notable exceptions, debt is a form of bondage; a disease that enslaves the borrower.
-A few years ago, there was a young lady attending college who shot herself because she couldn't pay back $2,300 in credit card debt.
+Wealth Building Rule 2: Recognize That Debt Is a Habit That Must Be BrokenWith a few notable exceptions, debt is a form of bondage; a disease that enslaves the borrower.
+A few years ago, there was a high profile story in the news of a young lady attending college who shot herself because she couldn't pay back $2,300 in credit card debt.
 Although an extreme example, it is a testament to the power money has over peoples' lives.
 Imagine your life without owing anyone anything; your car, your house, your education, all paid for in full.
 Like what you see?
 When you want it badly enough, you will make extinguishing your debt your number one priority.

 Wealth Building Rule 3: If You Don't Like Where your Parents Were at Your Age - Do Things DifferentlyThe old cliché that "insanity is doing the same thing over and over expecting different results," holds just as true today as it did when it was originally written.
 If you don't like where your parents were at your age, stop what you are doing.
 During your childhood, they taught you all they knew about money.
 For many people, these early years established how they feel about their finances today.
 In order to become financially successful, you must do something different than they did.
 Otherwise, you will end up exactly as they are.